cronkitedata/dj/docs/_pages/syllabus.md

 ### Q: What is the Slack Channel?

 Slack is a messaging and teamwork app that has become the de facto standard in newsrooms, including Cronkite News and News 21.
-You will post your weekly comments in Slack and should consult it at least once a day for announcements.
-Use Slack to ask for help.
-There is a link to the Slack Channel on the course in My ASU.
+You should set up alerts for key channels to be sure you'll get class announcements.
+Check the #sos channel regularly to see what questions others have, or to post some yourself.
+Use the #stories channel to post and discuss items you run across that might be of interest to the group.
+There is a link to your Slack account on the course in My ASU.

 ### Q: How should I communicate with you?